fardaniqbal/misc-utils/README.md

 * `sync-dotfiles.sh` - keep your local dotfile repos up-to-date with their remotes on GitHub.
 * `termcolors.sh` - print a table of terminal color codes.
+* `vim-git-bash.cmd` - double-click files in Windows's GUI to open them in Git Bash's Vim.
+Trivially modifiable to run any other Git Bash program (nvim, etc) as a handler for double-clicked files.